TigersUniverse/Hypernex.Docs/docs/nexadamy/everything/avatars/index.md

 You can read more about scripting [here](../../engine-api/).

-### Show All Parameters

-The Show All Parameters option simply allows all parameters on all Custom Animators to be shown in the UI.
+### Root Menu

+The [AvatarMenu](./menu) which correlates to how users will interact with your Avatar Parameters in game.

-### Visible Parameters
+### Avatar Parameters

-The Visible Parameters list allows creators to define which parameters are shown in the UI.
+The [AvatarParameters](./parameters) which list all parameters used in your Custom Animators.

 <details><summary>Other Avatar-Related Components</summary>
 <p>

+<span className="semi-bigger-text">LocalScript</span><br />

+The LocalScript allows you to attach a script to be executed locally at runtime.

 <span className="semi-bigger-text">FaceTrackingDescriptor</span><br />

 The FaceTrackingDescriptor component enables Facial Tracking on your avatar based on blendshapes that match VRCFaceTracking shapes.

-<span className="semi-bigger-text">MaterialDescriptor</span><br />

-The MaterialDescriptor will automatically switch materials on MeshRenderers depending on the Build Target of the game.

 </p>
 </details>

 ## Finishing Up

-Once you have correctly set all of your Avatar properties, you can move on to [uploading the asset](./uploading)!
+Once you have correctly set all of your Avatar properties, you can move on to [uploading the asset](./../uploading)!